About This Course

 “All leadership is appreciative leadership.
 It’s the capacity to see the best in the world around us, in our colleagues, and in the groups, we are trying to lead.”
 David Cooperrider.
 In this transformational microworkshop, participants will explore how appreciative inquiry can be used in the workplace to engage people, create a shared vision, and inspire and motivate action.

 This session is driven through stories.
 First, participants read the story (in dialogues form) of a team that is constantly criticising, complaining, and identifying faults.
 Then, through a facilitated discussion, participants explore the link between thoughts, words and the world we construct for ourselves.
 We end this session with a beautiful Zen story which introduces the concept of appreciative inquiry.
 We will extend the discussion to how Appreciative Inquiry can be a critical tool for managing change, providing feedback, designing processes, and re-imagining the workplace.

 Skill drill 2: Exploring the core principles

 In this session, participants will deep dive into the five core principles of Appreciative Inquiry (AI).
 This session is led through quotes, life stories, movies, and short fictional stories.
 The five principles we will explore are –1.
 Constructionist Principle, 2.
 Simultaneity Principle, 3.
 Poetic Principle, 4.
 Anticipatory Principle, and 5.
 Positive Principle.

 In this session, participants will work through a case study of an organisation that is going through change.
 Participants will work in groups to take decisions in tune with the AI principles to design a future state for the organisation.
 In doing this activity, participants will discover the 5-D cycle of AI –Define, Discover, Dream, Design, Deliver.

-In this session, participants will explore how they can use the principles of appreciative inquiry at work and in their life.
-Participants will also discuss the possible shortcomings of the appreciative inquiry model.
+In this session, participants will discuss how they can use the principles of appreciative inquiry at work and in their life.

 - No prerequisites